Microplastics and Human Health: What We Learned from a Live Expert Discussion

 Rethinking materials at the source

-Rather than redesigning plastic, we believe the solution starts with rethinking materials altogether.
+At Notpla, this is where we focus.
+Rather than redesigning plastic, we believe the opportunity starts with rethinking materials altogether.

-Inspired by nature, we design packaging using materials like seaweed.
-Materials that perform during use, but behave very differently after disposal.
+Inspired by nature, we design packaging using materials like seaweed, materials that perform during use, but behave very differently after disposal.

 Pierre Paslier, photo by Jenna Foxton